-ASX Principle Compliance Prin ciple 1: Lay solid foundations for management and oversight: A listed entity should clearly del respective roles and responsibilities of its board and management and regularly review performance.
-1.1 A listed entity should establish and disclose a board charter setting out the functions reserved to the board and those delegated to senior executives.
+Principle 1 - Lay solid foundations for management and oversight

+A listed entity should clearly delineate the respective roles and responsibilities of its Board and management and regularly review their performance.

+1.1 A listed entity should establish and disclose a Board charter setting out the functions reserved to the Board and those delegated to senior executives.
 Comply 1.2 A listed entity should undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
 Comply 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
 Comply 1.4 Company secretary should be accountable to the Board.
 Comply 1.5 A listed entity should have a diversity policy which includes requirements for the Board to set measurable objectives for achieving gender diversity.
 Companies should establish a policy concerning diversity and disclose the policy or a summary of that policy.
-The policy should include requirements for the board to establish measurable objectives for achieving gender diversity for the board to assess annually both the objectives and progress in achieving them.
+The policy should include requirements for the Board to establish measurable objectives for achieving gender diversity for the Board to assess annually both the objectives and progress in achieving them.
 Comply 1.6 A listed entity should disclose the process for evaluating the performance of the Board.
 Comply 1.7 A listed entity should disclose the process for evaluating the performance of senior executives.
+Comply

-Comply Prin ciple 2: Structure the board to be effective and add value: A listed entity should have a board appropriate size and collectively have the skills, commitment and knowledge of the enindustry in which it operates, to enable it to discharge its duties effectively and to add tity and the 2.1 The board should establish a nomination committee.
-The nomination committee should be structured so that it: Comply consists only of non-executive directors consist of a majority of independent directors is chaired by an independent director, who is not chair of the board has at least three members Comply Comply Comply Comply 2.2 A listed entity should disclose a board skills matrix.
-Comply 2.3 A listed entity should provide the information indicated in the Guide to reporting on Principle 2.
+Principle 2 - Structure the Board to be effective and add value

+A listed entity should have a Board of an appropriate size and collectively have the skills, commitment and knowledge of the entity and the industry in which it operates, to enable it to discharge its duties effectively and to add value.

+2.1 The Board should establish a nomination committee.
+Comply The Nomination Committee should be structured so that it: consists only of Non-Executive Directors.
+One Director currently acting as Interim CEO consists of a majority of Independent Directors.
+Comply • is Chaired by an Independent Director, who is not Chair of the Board.
+Comply has at least three members.
 Comply